 Umberto Giannini Morning After Dry Shampoo*

-What the bottle claims?“Revives and refresh lank, lifeless hair and gives that second day feeling that keeps hair perky and poised all day!”
+What does the bottle claim?
+“Revives and refresh lank, lifeless hair and gives that second day feeling that keeps hair perky and poised all day!”

 Rating out of 10 – 8